This site is copyrighted, supported, and maintained by the Equal Justice Foundation.

 The catalysts for violence described here are thus operating at very basic biological levels to trigger the violence society hopes to avoid.
 Thus, current domestic violence laws and practices seem more designed to instigate violence than control it.

-These few cases are but a miniscule example of the multitude of cases where men, women, and too-often children have been killed after a woman took out a restraining, often euphemistically called a protection order.
+These few cases are but a minuscule example of the multitude of cases where men, women, and too-often children have been killed after a woman took out a restraining, often euphemistically called a protection order.

 August 6, 1999 Laura Maria Gattas was shot and killed by her estranged husband, Eduardo, when she arrived for work at Memorial Hospital in Colorado Springs.
 In a front page story in The Gazette on November 3, 1999, reporter Bill Hethcock stated that: “Colorado Springs police detective Todd Drennan testified in a preliminary hearing his investigation showed Gattas was angry at his wife for having him arrested in May in Toronto, where they lived.”